Best for Discounted Prices

 But however impressive these tutorials are, Hostinger is still lacking a necessity when it comes to customer support: a phone number.
 This provider does not offer support over the phone, which can be frustrating if you find live chat a little impersonal.
 Hostinger plans to implement in-house phone support sometime in 2020, but until then, their 24/7 live chat is the next best thing.

-Still, if you think Hostinger might be a good provider for your site, don’t let its lack of phone support put you off.
+If you think Hostinger might be a good provider for your site, don’t let its lack of phone support put you off.
 “Phone support” actually tied for last place when we asked users how they would best like to receive support – live chat won with 32% of the vote, followed by email with 26%.

 Hostinger users also speak highly of the support services it does offer.
 One user named Kay talks about being “really impressed with how quick the response was to my query and how quickly it was resolved,” while a small business site concludes that Hostinger’s support team “is not just clued up, but genuinely interested and motivated in helping with the challenges that face everyone in this industry.”

 Sarah, another Hostinger user, explains how its support has helped her grow her freelance business: